5 ways to reach your daily step goal

 What are the benefits of walking 10,000 steps a day?

 This lack of agreement in the scientific world could be one of the reasons the Australian Department of Health guidelines measure exercise recommendations in hours instead of steps.
-These guidelines recommend that adults between 18 and 64 years of age do 2.5–5 hours of moderate activity each week, like walking, dancing, hiking and swimming.
+These guidelines recommend adults between 18 and 64 years of age do 2.5–5 hours of moderate activity each week, like walking, dancing, hiking and swimming.

 1. Download an app

 If you like motivational talks, the Apple Time to Walk feature allows you to listen to celebrities, like Dolly Parton, Stephen Fry, Shawn Mendes and Jane Fonda, talk about where they find their inspiration.
-If you prefer fiction, sign up for suspense thriller The Walk, an audio spy novel where you are the main character.
+If you prefer fiction, sign up for suspense thriller The Walk, an audio spy novel where you're the main character.
 It’s interactive, immersive and produced by the same people as the popular Zombies, Run! app for runners.

 2. Listen to a podcast